gnodipac886/MatebookXPro-hackintosh/README.md

 ## Installing Without A MacOS Device

+> If you are having trouble with this method, [here](https://github.com/gnodipac886/MatebookXPro-hackintosh/blob/master/install-without-windows.md) is a more detailed guide.

 If you don't have a machine running MacOS, you can easily create your bootable USB following these steps:

 1. Download [gibMacOS Scripts](https://github.com/corpnewt/gibMacOS)